MSK grateful patient and Cullum Society Member

-When I was a teenager recovering from my surgery at Memorial Sloan Kettering Cancer Center (MSK) back in 1963, my favorite part of each day was when my doctor would bring his handsome young residents—recent medical school graduates—into my room for daily rounds.
+As I recovered from my surgery at Memorial Sloan Kettering Cancer Center (MSK) as a teenager in 1963, my favorite part of each day was when my doctor would bring his handsome young residents—recent medical school graduates—into my room for daily rounds.

 I loved those moments—I even asked my mom to bring my mascara and lipstick so I could be ready for them when they came in!